by Carolyn Thomas ♥ @HeartSisters

 That’s what New Jersey researchers led by Dr. Charles Prestigiacomo found when they used a number of readability scales to test materials published by 16 different medical specialty societies, specifically looking at how challenging these materials were to read.(1)

-NOTE from CAROLYN: This entire patient-friendly, jargon-free glossary (all 8,000 words!) is now part of my book “A Woman’s Guide to Living with Heart Disease“ (Johns Hopkins University Press, November 2017).
-You can ask for it at your local bookshop, or order it online (paperback, hardcover or e-book) at Amazon, or order it directly from my publisher, Johns Hopkins University Press (use the JHUP code HTWN to save 20% off the list price).
+NOTE from CAROLYN: This entire patient-friendly, jargon-free glossary (all 9,200 words!) is now part of my book “A Woman’s Guide to Living with Heart Disease“ (Johns Hopkins University Press).
+You can ask for it at your local bookshop, or order it online (paperback, hardcover or e-book) at Amazon – or order it directly from my publisher, Johns Hopkins University Press (use the JHUP code HTWN to save 30% off the list price).

 1. Charles Prestigiacomo, MD et al: “A Comparative Analysis of the Quality of Patient Education Materials From Medical Specialties.”
 JAMA Internal Medicine.
 May 20, 2013.